aurule/rolldembones/README.md

 Every type of die has a default reporting mode, and they can safely be mixed.
 If you want to force a certain reporting mode, the `--mode {tally, spread}` option lets you do so.
 Additionally, the `--repeat-until` option *always* uses tally mode.

+The `--tally-above T` option changes the behavior of the tally mode.
+It counts how many dice rolled T or higher, instead of summing the values of the die faces.

 ## Repeat and Repeat-Until

 These options repeat the set of rolls that were passed to Roll Dem Bones a certain number of times.